Buteyko Method: Does Breathing Less Increase Body O2?

 More about the Buteyko method

-The Learning section of this site provides details of the Buteyko breathing exercises and required changes in lifestyle in order to achieve higher body oxygenation.
+The Learning section of this site provides details of the Buteyko breathing exercises and required changes in lifestyle in order to achieve higher body oxygenation and defeat asthma, bronchitis, COPD and many other common conditions.

 The video on the left, provides details of the Buteyko body oxygen test.
 Dr. Artour Rakhimov explains how to perform the Buteyko CP (control pause) test.
 Resources of this site provides translated Soviet patents, Soviet and Russian medical trials, interveiws, articles and other details related to the Buteyko breathing technique.